vuejs/vuefire/packages/vuefire/README.md

 ## References Normalization

-In Cloud Firestore you can reference other documents inside of documents (TODO add link).
+In Cloud Firestore you can [reference other documents inside of documents](https://vuefire.vuejs.org/vuefire/binding-subscriptions.html#using-the-data-bound-by-vuefire).
 By default VueFire will automatically bind up to one nested references.
-TODO make sure this is the right choice.

 ## Contributing